Managing temporary elevated access to your AWS environment

 March 23, 2022: In the section “Logging session activity,” we fixed an error in the CloudTrail example and added a note of explanation.

-In this post you’ll learn about temporary elevated access and how it can mitigate risks relating to human access to your AWS environment.
-You’ll also be able to download a minimal reference implementation and use it as a starting point to build a temporary elevated access solution tailored for your organization.
+In this post you’ll learn about temporary elevated access and how it can help mitigate risks relating to human access to your AWS environment.
+You’ll also learn about solutions for temporary elevated access, including a minimal reference implementation that you can download and use as a starting point to build a solution tailored for your organization.

 While many modern cloud architectures aim to eliminate the need for human access, there often remain at least some cases where it is required.
 For example, unexpected issues might require human intervention to diagnose or fix, or you might deploy legacy technologies into your AWS environment that someone needs to configure manually.